Skip to content

 01 · Why this matters

-Most AI security products claim “NIST AI RMF alignment.”
-In practice the alignment is usually a closed document, a marketing line, or a single-framework crosswalk — without auditable per-rule mappings.
+That gap is exactly where most AI security products are sloppiest.
+They claim “NIST AI RMF alignment,” but in practice the alignment is a closed document, a marketing line, or a single-framework crosswalk — with no auditable per-rule mappings.
+The framework gets cited; nothing that fires on a real artifact is wired beneath it.

-ATR ships it as MIT-licensed, open-source, reproducible per-rule metadata.
-Any government, any SOC, any auditor can download the YAML and inspect, rule by rule, which subcategory each maps to, why, and which detection element justifies it.
+ATR wires that layer in as MIT-licensed, open-source, reproducible per-rule metadata.
+The AI RMF turns from a governance framework into a verifiable detection layer: any government, any SOC, any auditor can download the YAML and inspect, rule by rule, which subcategory each maps to, why, and which detection element justifies it.

 02 · Subcategory distribution